Make Believe - The Magic of working in Projects

 The course will be conducted over 4 Zoom sessions spread over a 5-week period.

-Each session will last between 1.5 and 2 hours.
+Each session will last between 1 and 1.5 hours.

-Each participant can book an individual 1-hour session at any point during the course.
+Each participant can book an individual 1-hour session with me at any point during the course.

 Participants will be expected to share their thoughts and participate in constructive discussion during each session.